DanielRBowen/SimpleMultiTenant/README.md

 [Route("{tenant}/[controller]")]
 ```

-You have to change the scaffolded Identity UI to get Identity to work with each tenant.
+You have to painfully change the scaffolded Identity UI into a custom MVC implementation with an account controller and views to get Identity to work with each tenant.
 Like suggested in the top answer [here](https://stackoverflow.com/questions/50682108/change-routing-in-asp-net-core-identity-ui)

 Instead of adding AddDefaultIdentity(), the AddIdentity() should be added in Configure services.